 We usually compile a spreadsheet with a screenshot of each page/screen and the violations that occur on that page coupled with the level of severity.
 On the spreadsheet, you can also create an overview page with a tally of the number of times each heuristic was violated.
 The pages with the highest total numbers of violations need the most attention.

 And finally, a playback!
 It’s always important to talk through your work with the wider team to ensure that your findings are shared and action can then be taken.

-The heuristic evaluation is only as good as the people who conduct it.
+The heuristic audit is only as good as the people who conduct it.
 It’s important to instruct experts who have the ability and experience to identify relevant issues.

 We collaborate with healthcare and pharmaceutical organisations around the world to deepen customer connection by creating meaningful digital experiences.
 Our team takes a truly user-centric approach to all that we do, utilising our in-house clinical UX research team to conduct many forms of research with patients and HCPs on behalf of our clients.